 Flying ants and termite swarmers may look alike, but the problems they create are very different.

 Termites: Termites feed on wood and can weaken the structure of a home over time.
 Their activity often goes unnoticed until damage becomes significant.
-If you suspect termite activity, professional termite control on Long Island may be necessary to locate the colony and prevent further damage.
+If you suspect termite activity, professional termite control may be necessary to locate the colony and prevent further damage.

-Carpenter Ants: Carpenter ants do not eat wood like termites.
+Ants: Carpenter ants do not eat wood like termites.
 Instead, they tunnel through it to build their nests, which can damage beams, decks, or window frames.
-When activity increases, homeowners often need ant control on Long Island to locate the nesting area and stop the infestation.
+When activity increases, homeowners often need ant control to locate the nesting area and stop the infestation.

 In most cases, homeowners will deal with one pest or the other, not both.